dkasemodel/mars-rover-nodejs/README.md

 $ yarn dev
 ```

-To run the unit tests of the project, we usin jest.
+To run the unit tests of the project, it uses jest.

 ```shell
 $ yarn test --coverage